-These patient stories can make some of the best healthcare content.
-People love reading true stories—especially ones with a happy ending.
-Including them in your hospital's magazine, e-newsletter or on your website can put a human face on your brand by touching readers' hearts.
+People love reading true stories—especially ones with a happy ending, which is why patient stories can make some of the best healthcare content.
+Including them in your hospital's magazine, e-newsletter or on your website can put a human face on your brand and connect emotionally with readers.

-Telling these stories starts with a great patient interview.
+But telling great stories starts with a great interview.

-Some healthcare marketers are born interviewers—always ready with the right questions.
-But, for most of us, interviewing skills develop with practice and over time.
+Don’t worry if you’re not a born interviewer.
+For most of us, interviewing skills develop with practice and over time.

-1. Focus on being a listener.
-Whether you're interviewing a patient face-to-face or by phone, don't forget that your main job is listening.
-So work on cultivating the habits of an empathic listener:
+- Listen up.
+Whether you're interviewing a patient face-to-face from a safe social distance, or by phone or Zoom call, remember that your main job is listening.
+To cultivate the habits of an empathic listener:

 - In person, use positive body language.
-Make eye contact and lean slightly toward the person.
+Make eye contact.

 - Listen much more than you talk.